Janine Joly-DeMars, MS, LCMFT :: Senior Associate Therapist

-Clinical Degree: Northwestern U, Couple & Family Therapy
+Clinical Degree: Northwestern University, Couple & Family Therapy

 Clinical Special Interests: Intergenerational healing; building healthy self-esteem; trauma; grief and bereavement; self-harm and suicidality; masculinity and men’s issues; strengthening couple/parent relationships; navigating cultural difference